1999 Vietnamese floods

 The 1999 Vietnamese floods occurred in late October 1999 when Vietnam experienced the worst flooding in forty years.
-Tropical Storm No. 9 (also known as Tropical Storm Eve) first appeared in heavy rain from 18 to 20 October, hitting the central provinces of Quang Binh, Quang Tri, Thua Thien Hue, Danang, Quang Nam in Vietnam.
+Tropical Storm No. 9, also known as Tropical Storm Eve, first appeared in heavy rain from 18 to 20 October, hitting the central provinces of Quảng Bình, Quảng Trị, Thừa Thiên Huế, Danang, Quảng Nam in Vietnam.
 The rain was the first in a series of rainstorm events that lasted for two to three weeks.